BPS invariants from $p$-adic integrals: Introduction

 \subsection{p-adic BPS function and its invariance}

-Consider $S$ a smooth del Pezzo surface over $\Spec(\FO)$, where $\FO$ denotes the ring of integers of a non-archimedean local field $F$ residue field $k \cong \BF_q$.
+Consider $S$ a smooth del Pezzo surface over $\Spec(\FO)$, where $\FO$ denotes the ring of integers of a non-archimedean local field $F$ with residue field $k \cong \BF_q$.

-As recalled above the del Pezzo hypothesis ensures that the moduli stack is smooth, which allows us to construct in Section \ref{pbasics} a \emph{canonical measure} $\mu_{can}$ on the F-analytic manifold $\M_{\beta,\chi}(\mathcal O)^\natural$ associated to $\M_{\beta,\chi}$.
-In fact the construction of $\mu_{can}$ works more generally for normal, generically stabilizer-free, Artin stacks admitting a good moduli space and should be of independent interest.
+As recalled above, the del Pezzo hypothesis ensures that the moduli stack is smooth, which allows us to construct in Section~\ref{pbasics} a \emph{canonical measure} $\mu_{can}$ on the $F$-analytic manifold $\M_{\beta,\chi}(\mathcal O)^\natural$ associated to $\M_{\beta,\chi}$.

+In fact, the construction of $\mu_{can}$ works more generally for normal, generically stabiliser-free, Artin stacks $\mathcal M$ admitting a universally closed morphism $\mathcal M\xrightarrow{\pi}\M$ to a quasi-projective variety $\M$ such that $\pi$ is generically an isomorphism.
+The existence of a canonical measure in this context should be of independent interest.

+Importantly, these hypothesis are also satisfied by moduli stacks $\M_{\beta,\chi}$ of semi-stable sheaves on $S\to\Spec(\FO)$ a smooth projective K3 over $\FO$ for many choices of $(\beta,\chi)$ (see \S~3.2 for details), as well as by moduli stacks of (usual) Higgs bundles.